 What is moxifloxacin hydrochloride?

-Certain bacterial respiratory diseases (such as community-acquired pneumonia) are opportunistic infections (OIs) of HIV.
-An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+Community-acquired pneumonia, a bacterial respiratory infection, can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the HIVinfo

 How is moxifloxacin hydrochloride used in people with HIV?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of moxifloxacin hydrochloride to:

 - Certain bacterial infections, such as salmonellosis (also known as infection), , and

 What should I tell my health care provider before using moxifloxacin hydrochloride?

 Before using moxifloxacin hydrochloride, tell your health care provider: